zhuminjie/OpenSeesPyDoc/src/sdfResponse.rst

 .. function:: sdfResponse(m, zeta, k, Fy, alpha, dtF, filename, dt[, uresidual, umaxprev])
    :noindex:

    It is a command that computes bilinear single degree of freedom response in C++, and is much quicker than using the OpenSees model builder.
-The command implements Newmark’s method with an inner Newton loop.
+The command implements Newmark's method with an inner Newton loop.

    ========================   =============================================================
    ``m`` |float|              mass